AllgeierSchweiz/azure-data-lakehouse-lab/README.md

 Download and unzip the file on your local computer.

 To create Azure resources, you will require an Azure account.
-You can start a free 30 day account, by following the documentation found [here][Creating-a-free-azure-account-part-1]
+You can start a free 30 day trial, by following the documentation found [here][Creating-a-free-azure-account-part-1]

 Have fun!